bumbummen99/youtube-playlist-synchronizer/README.md

 **Keep in mind that you can create multiple jobs if you want to download multiple playlists.
 If you want to run these jobs at a different schedule you will have to create multiple workflows files by copying run.yml and adjusting the CRON setting.**

-**Attention: This script will not leak any credentials or parameters, still it is NOT advised to run it in a public repository.
+**Attention: This script will not leak any credentials or parameters, also [GitHub will automatically redact secrets](https://docs.github.com/en/github-ae@latest/actions/security-guides/encrypted-secrets#accessing-your-secrets) - still it is NOT advised to run it in a public repository.
 If you decide to do so you will have to take the responsibility in case information like your password or the path to the ssh key gets leaked.**

 ## Manual
 Make sure you have Google ZX installed on your system: